 needs and are a responsible use of public funds.

 - Other factors to be determined by the Qualified Entity or Advisory

 Tools have been developed to help visualize geographic areas of Lane County that have a high percentage of low income households.
 These tools include a map showing the percentage of low income households in Lane County by census block group and a map showing share of employment by wage class.

-The Qualified Entity has worked with Public Transportation Service Providers (PTSP) across the county to develop a sub-allocation method for funds outside of the LTD boundary.
-PTSPs were invited to provide feedback on two sub-allocation strategies at a meeting held in September 2018 and through follow up email communications.
-Providers and municipalities that were invited to provide feedback included Lane Transit District, Lane Council of Governments, Lane County, the Confederated Tribes of Coos, Lower Umpqua, and Siuslaw Indians and the cities of Florence, Oakridge, Westfir, and Dunes City.
-The input gathered from these entities resulted in a final out-of-district sub-allocation map.
-This sub-allocation will be a starting point for discussions as the STIF Advisory Committee prioritizes submitted project proposals for the area outside of the Lane Transit District.
+The Qualified Entity has worked with Public Transportation Service Providers (PTSP) across the county to develop a sub-allocation method for funds outside of Lane Transit District and a sub-allocation map for funds inside of Lane Transit District using 2016 employment information.
+PTSPs outside of the Lane Transit District were invited to provide feedback on two sub-allocation strategies at a meeting held in September 2018 and through follow up email communications.
+PTSPs inside Lane County were invited to provide feedback on a sub-allocation strategy in January 2019.
+Providers and municipalities that were invited to provide feedback included Lane Transit District, Lane Council of Governments, Lane County, the Confederated Tribes of Coos, Lower Umpqua, and Siuslaw Indians and the cities of Florence, Oakridge, Westfir, Dunes City, and Cottage Grove.
+The input gathered from these entities resulted in a final out-of-district sub-allocation map and an additional in-district sub-allocation map.